 - 1/4 cup vegetable oil

 - Preheat oven to 375 degrees.
-While the oven is preheating pour your vegetable oil into each muffin cup evenly.
-(Approximately 1- 1.5 tsp oil per muffin cup)
+While the oven is preheating, pour your vegetable oil into each muffin cup evenly.
+(Approximately 1- 1.5 teaspoons oil per muffin cup)

 - Add and whisk in the milk.

-- Add flour and salt and whisk until batter is smooth.
+- Add flour and salt and whisk until the batter is smooth.

-- Place baking sheet with muffin tin back into the oven and cook for 21-24 minutes.
+- Place the baking sheet with the muffin tin back into the oven and cook for 21-24 minutes.